jimmyfortinx/npm-scripts-config/README.md

 # Usage

-`.scriptsrc` files will automatically used as the default configuration file and scripts defined in it could be used from the `package.json`'s scripts section.
+`.scriptsrc` files will be automatically used as the default configuration file and scripts defined in it could be used from the `package.json`'s scripts section.

 **package.json**